Poojan3645/Expense_Tracker/README.md

       - Syncfusion Ej2 ASP.NET core

 # Steps for Run the Project
-step 1: open visual studio
+step 1: open visual studio <br>
-step 2: install the prerequisites step 3: load the project
+step 2: install the prerequisites <br> step 3: load the project <br>
-step4: use command update-database in your package manager
+step4: use command update-database in your package manager <br>
-step5: run the program
+step5: run the program <br>
-step7: open the index.html from the directory
+step7: open the index.html from the directory <br>

 # Screenshots